 World Information and Rumors

 **One day’s journey to the northwest is a small island supposedly inhabited by a band of pirates, although this has never been confirmed.
 Our explorers have yet to see a harbor or lagoon that could hide a pirate’s ship.
-There is a small abandoned stone house that is visible from ship, but no crew has stepped on shore to investigate.
+There is a small abandoned house of stone that sits atop a small rise which is visible from ship, but no crew has stepped on shore to investigate.

 **Scholars have debated for centuries that those banished have been transported to an entirely different world than the one they lived on.
 No firm facts support this theory; however, the debate continues to this day.

 **While it is known that your island is hidden from all outsiders by powerful magical spells, the occasional foreign ship does sail into one of the harbors at times.
-Those who have landed on our shores have promised to determine our position on their maps and return with information of the world outside though none have ever set foot on the island again.
-Their maps are somehow affected by the magical spells covering the island so that they become all but illegible when viewed.
+Those who have landed on our shores have promised to determine our position on their maps and return with information of the outside world.
+None have ever set foot on the island again.

 **Another popular tale from the foreign sailors involves the story of a great treasure hidden on an island that appears only once every 200 years, each time in a seemingly random location.